PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 - No, unfortunately a container cannot mount more than 1 OverlayFS file at the same time
 - Yes, this implies that the results need to be copied back to the host file system before reconstruction
 - In order to avoid the presence of many files in the host, this should be done by small batches
-    - 1.Copy small batch of results from the interior to the `bak.processorN` directories
+    - 1.Copy small batch of results from the interior of the `./overlayFSDir/overlay*` files towards the `./bakDir/bak.processor*` directories in the host file system
-    - 2.Now create `processorN` soft links to point to `bak.processorN` directories and not to the OverlayFS interior
+    - 2.Now create `processor*` soft links to point to `./bakDir/bak.processor*` directories and not to the directory structure inside the OverlayFS files
     - 3.Reconstruct that small batch
-    - 4.Remove the reconstructed times from the `bak.processorN` directories
+    - 4.Remove the decomposed result-times from the `./bakDir/bak.processor*` directories.
+Only the fully reconstructed result-times are kept in the host.
+And the original decomposed results are only kept inside the OverlayFS files.
-    - 5.Continue the cycle until postprocessing all the times needed
+    - 5.Continue the cycle until postprocessing all the result-times needed
 ---

 <p>&nbsp;</p>